wesleybeckner/data_science_foundations/docs/solutions/SOLN_S1_Regression_and_Analysis.md

 </li>
 </ul>

-_note:_ pearsons is just one type of correlation, another correlation available to us is **_spearman_** which differs from pearsons in that it depends on ranked values rather than their direct quantities, you can read more [here](https://support.minitab.com/en-us/minitab-express/1/help-and-how-to/modeling-statistics/regression/supporting-topics/basics/a-comparison-of-the-pearson-and-spearman-correlation-methods/)
+_note:_ pearsons is just one type of correlation, another available to us **_spearman_** which differs from pearsons in that it depends on ranked values rather than their direct quantities, you can read more [here](https://support.minitab.com/en-us/minitab-express/1/help-and-how-to/modeling-statistics/regression/supporting-topics/basics/a-comparison-of-the-pearson-and-spearman-correlation-methods/)

 ```python